gitrust/timetracker/README.md

 Syntax: commit <task-id>

-Commit time from given task to storage, add a new task with the same title to current task list and set new task as active.
+Commit time from given task to storage, add a new task with the same taskname to current task list and set new task as active.

 ## done

 Set a task to DONE

-Alias: done
+Alias: done <task-id>

 Syntax: done <task-id>